lukatales/rejuvwalkthrough/chapter 1/postpoisonbadge.md

 ### HQ 5: Dangerous Pokémon
 ---

 Prepare yourself for a battle and go to Oceana Pier.
-Take a left right when you come out of the gate to fight a pride of lions!
+Take a right when you come out of the gate to fight a pride of lions!

 {: .text-blue-000}
 Pyroar Boss Battle